 In the past, a typical piece of equipment might incorporate a membrane switch panel, and a 7-segment LED display.
 While this user interface works well for the most commonly-used functions, it quickly becomes awkward when setting up the equipment, or viewing error conditions.

 One other important thing to remember about developing a user interface is that it is crucial that software testing is carried out to ensure everything is running smoothly.
 You can find a useful overview of webui test tools on the Parasoft website.

 A step forward comes with monochrome alphanumeric liquid crystal displays.
 But these have low resolution, poor contrast, and a limited viewing angle.

-So why shouldn’t a new product include a more attractive interface, like the display on a smartphone?
+So why shouldn’t a new product, like those displayed by Dynatect and others, include a more attractive interface, like the display on a smartphone?